Tolterodine Tartrate TabletsPronunciation

 - Urgency: a strong need to urinate right away

 - Frequency: urinating often

-Tolterodine tartrate extended release capsules did not help the symptoms of overactive bladder when studied in children.
+DETROL LA (tolterodine tartrate extended release capsules) did not help the symptoms of overactive bladder when studied in children.

 What is overactive bladder?

 Overactive bladder happens when you cannot control your bladder muscle.
 When the muscle contracts too often or cannot be controlled, you get symptoms of overactive bladder, which are leakage of urine (urge urinary incontinence), needing to urinate right away (urgency), and needing to urinate often (frequency).

 - Are not able to empty your bladder (urinary retention)

 - Have delayed or slow emptying of your stomach (gastric retention)